Saskatchewan Legislature

-The Legislature of Saskatchewan is made of two elements: the lieutenant governor as representative of the King, and the unicameral assembly called the Legislative Assembly.
+The Saskatchewan Legislature is made of two elements: the lieutenant governor as representative of the King of Canada, and the unicameral assembly called the Legislative Assembly.
 The legislature has existed since Saskatchewan was formed out of part of the North-West Territories in 1905.

 Like the Canadian federal government, Saskatchewan uses a Westminster-style parliamentary government, in which members are sent to the Legislative Assembly after general elections and from there the party with the most seats chooses a premier and Executive Council.
-The premier is Saskatchewan's head of government, while the lieutenant governor represents the Canadian head of state, the King.
+The premier is Saskatchewan's head of government.

 List of legislatures

-Following is a list of the 29 times the legislature has been convened since 1905.
+Following is a list of the 30 times the legislature has been convened since 1905.
 For previous legislatures, see List of Northwest Territories Legislative Assemblies.